timhul/ClassicSim/README.md

 - Rudimentary Hunter support (Aimed Shot / Multi-Shot rotation).
 - User setup saved on exit and loaded on boot.
 - Battle Shout now selectable as external buff for non-Warriors.

+## Restrictions

+* Crash if simming Hunter with a mainhand equipped but no bow.
+* Only Aimed Shot/Multi-Shot available for hunter rotation.
+* Only Efficiency and Aimed Shot available as implemented talents.
+* Only a single bow available for selection.
+* Ammunition not available for selection.
+* No mp5 gear is available for selection.

 ## v0.2-alpha-1 (released 2019-01-20):